-Most traders rely on technical analysis to profit in the financial markets.
-With so many chart patterns and indicators, it’s easy to get lost in the weeds when developing a trading strategy.
-A common oversight is looking at a single timeframe for both the trend and specific entry and exit points—but you risk not seeing the forest through the trees.
+For many traders, technical analysis is the go-to method for turning a profit in the financial markets.
+However, with an abundance of chart patterns and indicators to consider, it’s easy to become lost in the details when crafting a trading strategy.
+One common mistake traders make is focusing solely on a single timeframe for both identifying trends and determining specific entry and exit points.
+Unfortunately, this approach can result in missing the forest for the trees.

-Multiple timeframe analysis is the process of viewing the same asset under different timeframes.
-For example, a swing trader might use a daily chart to see the long-term trend and a 4-hour chart to find specific entry and exit points.
+A multi-timeframe analysis is a trading strategy that involves examining an asset under different timeframes.
+To illustrate, a swing trader might use a daily chart to identify the long-term trend and then switch to a 4-hour chart to pinpoint specific entry and exit points.

-The optimal timeframes for identifying trends and entry points depends on the type of trader and holding period.
-As a general rule, traders should use a ratio of 1:4 or 1:6, such as a 1-hour chart for entries and a 4-hour chart for spotting the trend.
+The ideal timeframe for spotting trends and entry points varies depending on the type of trade and holding period.
+As a general rule, traders should aim for a ratio of 1:4 or 1:6, such as using a 1-hour chart for entries and a 4-hour chart for identifying trends.

 You see that the daily chart shows a bullish uptrend, which means that you may want to maintain a bull bias when looking for 4-hour opportunities.
 In other words, you might only look for long trades for the day to increase the odds of a successful trade.